BuildOnViction/docs/docs/wp-and-research/privacy.md

 that the sender is transferring to the recipient.
 In this regard, blockchain provides transparency to all users, which is not always expected by the majority of businesses.
-A business would like to hide the transaction amount, instead of showing to everyone.
+A business would like to hide the transaction amount, instead of showing it to everyone.

 This paper presents TomoP - a protocol proposed by TomoChain for private transactions on the TomoChain public blockchain.
-The paper describes a protocol that allows to create anonymous transactions that hide the transaction value, sender, and receiver to preserve the financial privacy of holders of TOMO and tokens on TomoChain.
+The paper describes a protocol that allows creating anonymous transactions that hide the transaction value, sender, and receiver to preserve the financial privacy of holders of TOMO and tokens on TomoChain.
-TomoP is the first ever EVM-compatible private transaction protocol with very fast transaction speed that allows to anonymize the transaction sender in a transaction without requiring an intermediary.
+TomoP is the first ever EVM-compatible private transaction protocol with very fast transaction speed that allows anonymizing the transaction sender in a transaction without requiring an intermediary.

 TomoP solves the following problems: